5 Hidden Signs of Fraud in a Small Business

 Talk to Our CPA Firm About Supporting Internal Controls

 For some small business owners, the challenge is being able to detect fraud in your business.
-For others, it’s not having the resources to implement internal controls or separating duties once fraud is detected, especially during this year’s workplace disruption.
+For others, it’s not having the resources to implement internal controls or separate duties once fraud is detected, especially during this year’s workplace disruption.

 We would like to help your small business in this area.
 We can help your business set up internal controls, review which employees are responsible for which duties, and talk about any red flags you have observed.